rapid7/recog/README.md

 tests that `RomSShell_4.62` matches the provided regular expression and that the value of `service.version` is 4.62.

-The `param` elements contain a `pos` attribute, which indicates what capture field from the `pattern` should be extracted, or `0` for a static string.
-The `name` attribute is the key that will be reported in the case of a successful match and the `value` will either be a static string for `pos` values of `0` or missing and taken from the captured field.

 The `example` string can be base64 encoded to permit the use of unprintable characters.
 To signal this to Recog an `_encoding` attribute with the value of `base64` is added to the `example` element.
 Based64 encoded text that is longer than 80 characters may be wrapped with newlines as shown below to aid in readability.

 ```xml